ASE A6 Electrical Electronics Practice Test

 1.

 Answer A is correct.
-If the capacity voltage drops below 9.6v at 70° F, the battery may need replacement.
+If the capacity voltage drops below 9.6v at 70° F, the battery has failed the capacity test.
 Determine the load by retrieving the CCA from the battery case and reducing this number by half.
 The discharge rate is one-half of the battery's cold-cranking rating

 Answer B is wrong.
-The voltage reading decreases as the outside or ambient temperature drops.
+Temperature affects a battery.
+The battery's SoC (State of charge) and voltage decrease as the outside or ambient temperature drops.

 Answer C is wrong.
 Technician A is correct.